Justin Turner Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.98 team ERA ranks 11th across all MLB pitching staffs.
+- The Guardians' 3.90 team ERA ranks 11th among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the sixth-fewest home runs in baseball (23 total, 0.9 per game).
+- Guardians pitchers combine to allow 23 home runs (0.9 per game), the sixth-fewest in baseball.

-- Bieber (1-1) gets the starting nod for the Guardians in his sixth start of the season.
-He's put together a 3.23 ERA in 30 2/3 innings pitched, with 22 strikeouts.
+- Plesac (1-1) gets the starting nod for the Guardians in his fifth start of the season.
+He has a 6.50 ERA in 18 2/3 innings pitched, with 13 strikeouts.

-- The righty's last appearance was on Saturday against the Miami Marlins, when he tossed 5 2/3 innings, surrendering three earned runs while giving up four hits.
+- The right-hander last appeared on Sunday against the Miami Marlins, when he went five innings, allowing three earned runs while giving up 10 hits.

+- In four games this season, the 28-year-old has an ERA of 6.50, with 6.5 strikeouts per nine innings.
+Opponents are hitting .354 against him.

 © 2023 Data Skrive.
 All rights reserved.